Keyboard shortcuts

 Recommendation for the capstone: Strategy 1 (rate cap).
 It’s the simplest to implement correctly, demonstrates awareness of the manipulation vector, and is the kind of defense an interviewer would want to discuss.
 Document the other strategies as considered alternatives in your Architecture Decision Record.

-📋 Summary: Vault Share Collateral Pricing
+📋 Key Takeaways: Vault Share Collateral Pricing

 🧭 Checkpoint — Before Moving On: Take a piece of paper and trace a health factor calculation for vault share collateral end-to-end: shares → convertToAssets() → underlying amount → Chainlink price → USD value → HF formula.
 Include the rate cap check.
 If you can do this with concrete numbers (pick any), the pricing pipeline is solid.
 If the decimal normalization steps feel unclear, revisit the numeric walkthroughs above.